Hi, we're back, folks, eagerly awaiting the opening, which is occurring now, of this hour's broadcast excellence and excursion into same.

 One parent predicted chaos.

-Others voiced concern that younger children will be confused by the appearance of Ms. Macbeth, who they say looks like well, I saw a picture of her.
+Others voiced concern that younger children will be confused by the appearance of Ms. Macbeth, who they say looks like, well, I saw a picture of her.

-Three transgender people showed up, uh, also some former students who said that it was more important that Macbeth was a good teacher than which gender she happened to have reassigned or be assigned or landed in, however this stuff happens.
+Also, some former students who said that it was more important that Macbeth was a good teacher than which gender she happened to have reassigned or be assigned or landed in, however this stuff happens.

-Afterward, Macbeth said, It was magnificent.
+Afterward, Macbeth said, it was magnificent.

-You saw democracy an accident.
+You saw democracy to vaccine.

-So all's well lives well, right?
+So Walswell lives well, right?

 Much ado about nothing.